xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 `Body 3x, Action`

 For every 3 Body points spent the Solar gets a +1 to any feat of strength roll, for the rest of thee Scene, to a maximum bonus equal to her Tier.

+### Essence-Laden Missive
+The Exalt can infuse a short statement with Essence, such that the Essence travels through the reader’s mind to escape through his tongue.
+A character who reads such a missive will immediately and unironically repeat the state- ment he just read without realizing he’s doing so.
+This is not a Charm which simply forces the character to read aloud, but rather causes him to announce the missive.
+The roll to determine whether the reader blurts out the missive is treated as a ([Charisma or Manipulation] + Linguistics) inspire action with (Essence) automatic successes.

+### Voice-Caging Calligraphy
+The Solar binds her words with Essence, folding language into form so winding and deep that all meaning falls into the abyss.
+This Charm may be used to supplement the writing of letters or other brief works.
+The information contained in such writing cannot be repeated.
+The reader momentarily loses his ability to process or remember the contents of the message if he tries to speak it aloud or write it down.
+Any attempt by the reader to communicate what he knows is rendered useless unless he sees an action occurring in which a Defining Intimacy is threatened by withholding what he knows.
+Only then may the reader pay (Solar’s current Essence rating) Willpower to shake off the effects of this Charm.